 Remote Station Engineering Proposal Funded:

-The National Science Foundation recently awarded funding to IRIS and UNAVCO for a unique proposal to design and build a reliable power and communication system for autonomous polar station operation.
+The National Science Foundation recently awarded funding to IRIS and GAGE for a unique proposal to design and build a reliable power and communication system for autonomous polar station operation.
 This development effort will involve close collaboration with Antarctic seismologists and GPS scientists.
-The stated goals of this project are to use the latest power and communication technologies, linked with the collective experience and expertise of the science community and IRIS/UNAVCO staff to 1) design, integrate, and test a scalable power and communication system optimized for ease of deployment and reliable multi-year operation in severe polar environments; and 2) provide an initial pool of these systems for deployment and testing in science experiments.
-Access to the new systems through UNAVCO and IRIS will open doors for scientists and institutions that do not have the technical and field skills currently required to execute remote polar GPS and seismic research projects.
-A Polar Networks Science Committee (PNSC) has also been formed to advise and assist the UNAVCO and IRIS/PASSCAL facilities on this and future projects.
-More general information can be found at the UNAVCO Remote Station Engineering page.
+The stated goals of this project are to use the latest power and communication technologies, linked with the collective experience and expertise of the science community and IRIS/GAGE staff to 1) design, integrate, and test a scalable power and communication system optimized for ease of deployment and reliable multi-year operation in severe polar environments; and 2) provide an initial pool of these systems for deployment and testing in science experiments.
+Access to the new systems through GAGE and IRIS will open doors for scientists and institutions that do not have the technical and field skills currently required to execute remote polar GPS and seismic research projects.
+A Polar Networks Science Committee (PNSC) has also been formed to advise and assist the GAGE and IRIS/PASSCAL facilities on this and future projects.
+More general information can be found at the GAGE Remote Station Engineering page.

 GPS Base Station at Atqasuk, Alaska: